-Besides offering state-of-art resources and services, the NU Library strives to create a venue for knowledge-sharing and discussion on inclusive education in the NU community and beyond.
+Besides offering state-of-art resources and services, the NU Library strives to create a venue for knowledge-sharing and discussion on disability inclusion in the NU community and beyond.

-In line with this, the library regularly hosts thematic events and develops its outreach programs including assistive technologies trainings, disability-friendly communication workshops, and presentations of prominent books on inclusive education.
+In line with this, the library regularly hosts thematic events and develops its outreach programs including assistive technologies training,

-In furtherance of the Nazarbayev University’s commitment to inclusion of persons with disabilities, the NU Library in cooperation with NU Alumni Public Union hosts the NU Disability Talks series themed around three key concepts: disability, society, and inclusion in the context of Kazakhstan.
+In furtherance of our commitment to inclusion of persons with disabilities, in 2020-2021 the NU Library in cooperation with NU Alumni Public Union hosted a series of NU Disability Talks themed around three key concepts: disability, society, and inclusion in the context of Kazakhstan.

-This series aims to offer an opportunity for the exchange of ideas, reflection on the country’s pressing issues around disability, and learning from the experiences of other CRPD signatories.
-Thus, we invite all interested parties - experts, advocates, researchers, activists with or without disabilities - to contribute to and engage in a public conversation around the inclusion of persons with disabilities and different approaches to overcoming barriers towards an inclusive society.
+This series was aimed at offering an opportunity for the exchange of ideas, reflection on the country’s pressing issues around disability, and learning from the experiences of other CRPD signatories.

-Despite the global disruption brought about by the Covid-19 Pandemic, in 2020 we hosted several sessions within the NU Disability Talks both off and online.
+Despite the global disruption brought about by the Covid-19 Pandemic, we have hosted several sessions within the NU Disability Talks both off and online.

 Starting off with the presentation and discussion of Kazakhstan's alternative report to the UN Committee on the Rights of Persons with Disabilities, the series covered major issues in the implementation of the Convention, focusing on education, participation in the governance and conduct of public affairs, access to art and museum spaces, among others.